 Workers replacing stonework at Anne Frank Memorial

 A project to replace stonework in the Idaho Anne Frank Human Rights Memorial began May 23.

 Cultured stone will be replaced with durable natural stone using installation techniques that will eliminate potential safety hazards at the memorial, 777 S. 8th St.

 Sather Construction is the contractor for the $184,960 project.
 Funding is provided by the City of Boise.

-The project is expected to be complete at the end of September.
+The project is expected to be complete at the beginning of October.
 Workers will close the memorial in sections; the project will have minimal impact the Greenbelt.

 For information, please contact Project Manager Wendy Larimore via email at firstname.lastname@example.org or (208) 608-7636.